jakubgt/homelab-vault-gen/README.md

 ## ✨ Features

 * **True Cryptographic Security & Memory Safety:** Uses `window.crypto.getRandomValues` combined with **Rejection Sampling** to completely eliminate modulo bias.
 Generation is performed directly within a `Uint8Array` memory buffer, completely eliminating intermediate string allocations that would otherwise linger in the browser's memory heap.
-* **Username Generation:** Create clean, memorable usernames by securely combining random words from the built-in dictionary, complete with custom separators and optional randomized number suffixes.
+* **Username Generation:** Create clean usernames by securely combining random words from the built-in dictionary, complete with custom separators and optional randomized number suffixes.
-* **Passphrase / Diceware Mode:** Generate highly memorable, mathematically secure passphrases using a built-in dictionary, complete with custom separators, capitalization, and number injection.
+* **Passphrase / Diceware Mode:** Generate memorable, mathematically secure passphrases using a built-in dictionary, complete with custom separators, capitalization, and number injection.
     * **Diceware Mode:** Specifically utilizes the full 7,776-word EFF Large Wordlist.
 * **Character Class Guarantees & Custom Symbols:** Enforces enterprise-grade security by **guaranteeing** that at least one character from every selected set (Uppercase, Lowercase, Numbers, Symbols) is included in every generated password.
     * Includes a **Custom Symbol Pool** input and a **"Safe Symbols" Toggle** to quickly filter out characters commonly rejected by legacy systems (e.g., brackets, quotes).